microchip-pic-avr-examples/atmega4809-getting-started-with-usart-studio/Receive_Control_Commands/README.md

 ## Demo

+Note: open the terminal before programming the device.
+The help command "Type ON/OFF to control the LED." will be received.

 <br><img src="images/demo.png" width="500">

 In this demo, commands are sent via serial communication and the confirm messages are received in a terminal.
+<br>Right after initialization, the board sends the "Type ON/OFF to control the LED." message.
+Then, it follows the behavior described in the description of this README.

 ## Summary